AbdulHadi404/react-firebase-signup/README.md

 # react-firebase-signup

-Responsive Signup page with Firebase Passwordless Signin with Reacstrap/Bootstrap.
+Responsive Signup page with Firebase Passwordless Signin and Reacstrap/Bootstrap.
 - Email link redirect will check user info from local storage to signin and updateProfile

 ## Preview